 After I laid down in my bed, the bed was spinning.
 Again, I felt very dizzy.
 I couldn't get out of bed.
-Then for sure I knew there was something wrong.
-I had a neighbor drive me to my Doctor who is who is six miles from where I live.
+Then for sure, I knew there was something wrong.
+I had a neighbor drive me to my Doctor who is six miles from where I live.
 The Doctor confirmed I had vertigo due to an inner ear infection.

 The sick note for work listed Vertigo and acute labyrinthitis as the reason why I needed 4-5 days of bed rest.
-He also prescribed Meclizine HCL 25MG tablets which controls the dizziness.
+He also prescribed Meclizine HCL 25MG tablets which help control the dizziness.

-For the first few days of my bed rest, I was reluctant, almost afraid to lay down fearing I'd couldn't get myself upright and wanted to avoid the nauseating, spinning sensation.
+For the first few days of my bed rest, I was reluctant, almost afraid to lay down fearing I wouldn't be able to get myself upright, and wanted to avoid the nauseating, spinning sensation.

 So instead, I forced myself to stay up longer than usual.
 I tried to keep busy without bending my head down too often.
 I was exhausted and eventually had to go to bed to rest.

-My boss was great about this and completely understanding.
-He also once suffered vertigo and told me it usually takes 4-5 days to recover.
+My boss was great about this and was completely understanding.
+He also once suffered from vertigo and told me it usually takes about 4-5 days to recover.

-After about 5 days of bed rest I began to feel better.
+After about 5 days of sleeping upright in a swivel chair with my feet up, I began to feel better.
 I could feel the heaviness and fluid subside in my left ear.
 Yet, it took nearly a week to feel close to 100%.

 In addition to meds, I searched online for a home remedy.
-I elected one of many which was drinking a class of 8 ounces of water with 2 tablespoons of concentrated lemon juice and a tablespoon of black pepper.
+I elected one of many which were drinking a glass of 8 ounces of water with 2 tablespoons of concentrated lemon juice and a tablespoon of black pepper.
 This drink can supposedly prevent Vertigo.

-I immediately went to the supermarket to buy a dozen of lemons and black pepper.
-Other than taking meds, I drank a glass of that concoction for a week after my sudden, first time attack.
+I immediately went to the supermarket to buy a dozen lemons and black pepper.
+Other than taking meds, I drank a glass of that concoction for a week after my sudden, first-time attack.

 Lucky for me I had a wall nearby to fall into and not a glass table when vertigo hit me by surprise.